kmturbulenz/exprtk/exprtk/readme.txt

   6. The symbol_table instance is in an invalid state

+Note05: The symbol_table has a method called clear, which when invoked will clear  all variables,  vectors, strings  and functions registered with the symbol_table instance.
+If  this method is to be  called, then one  must  make  sure  that  all  compiled  expression  instances that reference  variables  belonging  to  that  symbol_table  instance  are released (aka call  release method on  expression) before calling  the clear  method  on  the  symbol_table  instance,  otherwise   undefined behaviours will occur.

 A further property of symbol tables is that they can be classified  at instantiation as either being mutable (by default) or immutable.
-The following  demonstrates  construction  of  an  immutable  symbol table
+This property determines if variables,  vectors or strings registered  with the symbol  table can  undergo modifications  within expressions  that reference  them.
+The   following  demonstrates  construction   of  an immutable symbol table instance:
-instance:

   symbol_table_t immutable_symbol_table
      (symbol_table_t::symtab_mutability_type::e_immutable);